A Jan. 6 pastor divides his Tennessee community with increasingly extremist views

 Two months later, their beloved “Unc” was dead from covid-19.
 “It says volumes about the state of our country” that Locke “has a big-ass circus tent and it’s filling up with 3,000 people a week coming from all over the United States,” Chip Davis said.
 “When I look at it, I’m afraid for our country.”

-Samuel Perry, an associate professor of sociology at the University of Oklahoma and an author of the forthcoming book “The Flag and the Cross: White Christian Nationalism and the Threat to American Democracy,” said he was not surprised to see Locke veer into the supernatural, since evangelical pastors are increasingly portraying what’s happening in America in apocalyptic terms as a grand battle between the forces of good and evil.
+Samuel Perry, an associate professor of sociology at the University of Oklahoma and an author of the forthcoming book “The Flag and the Cross: White Christian Nationalism and the Threat to American Democracy,” said he was not surprised to see Locke veer into portraying what’s happening in America in apocalyptic terms as a grand battle between the forces of good and evil.

 “Greg Locke has tapped into what is currently selling within that group at the moment, angry White evangelicals responding to talk of persecution, talk of political chaos and the need to rise up, get organized and be militant,” Perry said.
 “That’s what’s working, so he’s going to give that message.”